art-abdulwadud/responsive-web-page/README.md

 </div>
 ```
 ## AOS
-AOS, which stands for animate on scroll,is an awesome feature created by Michalsnik(https://github.com/michalsnik).
-You can find AOS and how it works at https://github.com/michalsnik/aos.
-Check out what it can do at https://michalsnik.github.io/aos/
+AOS, which stands for animate on scroll,is an awesome feature created by [Michalsnik](https://github.com/michalsnik).
+You can find AOS and how it works [here](https://github.com/michalsnik/aos).
+[Check out what it can do](https://michalsnik.github.io/aos/)

 ## License